 Waste & Resource Recovery

 The RDCK is divided into three sub-regions (East, Central & West).
 Each sub-region reflects the disposal needs of local communities.
-Resource Recovery services include waste handling facilities, composting facilties, community recycling depots, materials recovery and environmental education.
+Each sub-region has a combintation of Resource Recovery Facilities (Landfills, Transfer Stations & Recycling Depots) to provide various resource recovery services.

 RDCK Resource Recovery Facilities include:

 The RDCK is responsible for the landfilling and end-of life management of waste generated in the region.
 The guiding principle of waste management in the RDCK is Resource Recovery.
 By working to recover the value imbedded in any waste product, either through re-use or recycling, the RDCK and its partners aim to increase the efficiency, cost-effectiveness, and environmental sustainability of waste disposal in our region.